wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

 0. Use the Mac Finder or Windows Explorer to locate the download.

 0. Unzip to produce the **java-client** folder.
+0. Copy the folder to your workspace folder.
 0. Open the folder to examine the files.

  ```